oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/invocation_interfaces/README.md

 ### Register-Mapped Lambda Example Output

 ```
-Running kernel with register map invocation interface implemented in the lambda programming model
+Running the kernel with register map invocation interface implemented in the lambda programming model
 	 Done
 PASSED
 ```